RiceCrispyy/d2-prebl-explorer-info/README.md

 > Q: Does X activity work?
 >
 > A: Load in: yes.
-Mechanics: No. No mechanics are implemented and none will be implemented.
+Mechanics: No. No mechanics are implemented and at the moment there are no plans for me to do so.
 Maps are empty.
 No enemies, no npcs, no mechanics.

 > Q: Does it support other versions?
 >
-> A: No.
+> A: No. If you want to get it to work on other versions you can do so yourself.

 > Q: Can i pick my character, weapon, subclass?
 >
-> A: No. At least not yet.
-Right now there is 3 characters: hunter, titan, warlock.
-The equipment is hardcoded and can not be changed.
+> A: Not easily.
+All the progression is hardcoded, doing these things ingame is currently not supported.
+The character data is in a config so if you have knowledge of these systems (api, hashes, plugs, ect.) you can configure the characters to your liking.

 > Q: What version is this?
 >
 > A: Season of arrivals.
 One of the last build before the sunsetting.
+> (I claimed it was the last one before beyond light.
+Turns out this is not true, sorry for the confusion.)

 ## Disclaimer:
 This is a mod for an old build of destiny 2.
 You need to provide the build yourself it will not be provided.